Go to Next Chapter -- Return to Contents/Index

 “P-p-pen-pen,

-P-p-penny p-please!” she found her vocal chords becoming paralyzed, her eyes
+P-p-penny p-please!”
+She found her vocal chords becoming paralyzed, her eyes

 filling with tears, a puddle forming below her skirt.
 “Ohhh s-spirit h-helper s-save m-me, don't let me die!” her voice gurgled out her throat.